Use this standard upkeep technique to keep your hot water heater operating efficiently and reliably.

 Consult a Pro.
 Get No-Commitment Estimates For Your Project.

-- How properly it was set up.
+- How properly it was installed.

 - The make/model of the heater itself.

-Warnings You May Need Water Heater Upkeep
+Indications You May Need Hot Water Heater Upkeep

-Now that you have a much better idea of how often you should get your water heater serviced, what should you do next?
+Now that you have a much better idea of how often you should get your hot water heater serviced, what should you do next?

 1. You See Leaks

 Obviously, you’ll identify you require hot water heater upkeep if you see a leak or a big puddle around your heater.
 However, not all signals of a leak are as clear.

 In general, you should look for leakages around your hot water heater a minimum of when a month.
 Try to find drips, moist flooring, and even a moldy smell around the heater.